jupyter/notebook/docs/source/public_server.rst

         $ openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mycert.pem -out mycert.pem

-Your browser will warn you of a dangerous certificate because it is self-signed.
-If you want to have a fully compliant certificate that will not raise warnings, it is possible (but rather involved) to obtain one, as explained in detail in `this tutorial`__.
+When starting the notebook server, your browser may warn that your self-signed certificate is insecure or unrecognized.
+If you wish to have a fully compliant self-signed certificate that will not raise warnings, it is possible (but rather involved) to create one, as explained in detail in `this tutorial`__.

 .. __: http://arstechnica.com/security/news/2009/12/how-to-get-set-with-a-secure-sertificate-for-free.ars

+..
+TODO: Find an additional resource that walks the user through this two-process step by step.

 Keep in mind that when you enable SSL support, you will need to access the notebook server over ``https://``, not over plain ``http://``.
-The startup message from the server prints this, but it is easy to overlook and think the server is for some reason non-responsive.
+The startup message from the server prints a reminder in the console, but it is easy to overlook this detail and think the server is for some reason non-responsive.
+**When using SSL, always access the notebook server with ``https://``.**

 .. _OWASP: https://www.owasp.org